MoustafaMahmoudN99/MoustafaMahmoudN99/README.md

-## Hello there, my name is Moustafa Mahmoud 👋
+## Hello there, I'm Moustafa Mahmoud👋
-In 2022, I graduated from the Faculty of Computers and Artificial Intelligence at Banha University.
-I worked as an automation engineer for about a year before joining the army to fulfill my military service.
-I recently completed my service and have been looking for a job as a software developer.
+Driven by a passion for software development, I earned a Bachelor's degree in Computers and Artificial Intelligence from Banha University in 2022.
+After a year in automation engineering and completing my military service, I am now focused on developing innovative solutions as a Frappe Developer at Dynamic Business Solutions.

+- 💼 Working as a Frappe Developer at Dynamic Business Solutions.
-- ⚒️ Working in the autmation field, programming PLCs and HMIs.
+- ⚒️ Was working in the autmation field, programming PLCs and HMIs.
 - 🔭 Exploring ways to improve my skills in Machine learning.
-- 🌱 Currently learning Supervised ML & complementary general skills in programming.
+- 🌱 Currently learning more about Frappe and ERPNext & complementary general skills in programming.
 - 🤔 Busy cleaning my old projects so i can upload them here in my free time.
-- 😰 Looking for help with finding work to improve my portfolio.
 - ⚡ Fun fact: i can stay awake for 2-3 days straight.

 ## Reach me on: